-SAH is caused by bleeding in the subarachnoid space of the brain and it is considered as the most life threatening type of stroke with high mortality and morbidity [7,35].
-Low doses of exogenous and endogenous physiological concentration of CO have shown protection against various types of stroke and hypoxia [27,36,37] but it has not been yet tested in endoperforation model of SAH, as tested here.
-Reports have established that neurobehavioral alterations and vasospasms are serious complications following SAH [13,38,39].
-Endogenous bioactive gas CO is produced all over the body, including the brain, by the HO enzymes in response to various stresses.
-There are still active debates as to where the free heme pool would be accessible to produce – when needed – sufficient molar concentrations of CO that would matched its exogenous associated beneficial effects.
-However, how the exogenous supply of relatively low level of CO improved neurological function and vasospasm after SAH remains elusive.
-It should be stated that such amount keep levels of carboxyhemoglobin within the safe range.
+SAH is caused by bleeding in the subarachnoid space of the brain and is considered the most life-threatening type of stroke due to its high mortality and morbidity [7,35].
+Low doses of exogenous and endogenous physiological concentrations of CO have shown protection against various types of stroke and hypoxia [27,36,37] but have not yet been tested in an endoperforation model of SAH as we have done here.
+Reports have established that neurobehavioral alterations and vasospasm are serious complications after SAH [13,38,39].
+The endogenous bioactive gas CO is produced all over the body, including the brain, by HO enzymes in response to various stresses.
+There is still active debate regarding where the free heme pool would be accessible to produce – when needed – sufficient molar concentrations of CO that would match its exogenous-associated beneficial effects.
+However, determining how the exogenous supply of relatively low levels of CO improved neurological function and vasospasm after SAH is still a goal.
+We should state that such amount keep levels of carboxyhemoglobin within the safe range.

-Several experimental models are used to recapitulate the SAH pathology and here, the endoperforation model of SAH was used as is mimics some of the clinical features of SAH [40].
-However, the amount of bleeding following SAH may be challenging to control; consequently, the magnitude of vasospasm is proportional to the amount of SAH.
-The effects of CO after SAH is not well explained and described in mouse preclinical endoperforation SAH models, although, they are reported in a blood injection model [41,42].
-Cerebral vasospasm is considered a most important cause of morbidity in patients after SAH.
-After SAH, bleeding results in the generation of various cells, bioactive molecules and toxins in the nervous system that promotes neuronal injury.
-Therefore, we diligently looked at the time dependent effects of SAH on vasospasm in mice by analyzing blood vessel lumen area and thickness.
-We first investigated vasospasm in mice at different time point and found that vasospasm is consistent after 24 h up to 7 days.
-We also found significant neurological deficits at day 7 compared to sham control.
+Several experimental models are used to recapitulate the SAH pathology, and here, we used the endoperforation model of SAH as it mimics some clinical features of SAH [40].
+However, the amount of bleeding after SAH may be challenging to control; consequently, the magnitude of vasospasm is proportional to the amount of SAH.
+The effects of CO after SAH are not well explained or well-described in mouse preclinical endoperforation SAH models, although they are reported in a blood injection model [41,42].
+Cerebral vasospasm is considered an important cause of morbidity in patients after SAH, when bleeding results in the generation of various cells, bioactive molecules, and toxins in the nervous system.
+Therefore, we diligently looked at the time-dependent effects of SAH on vasospasm in mice by analyzing blood vessel lumen area and thickness.
+We first investigated vasospasm in mice at different time points and found that vasospasm was consistent after 24 h and up to 7 days.
+We also found significant neurological deficits at day 7 compared to sham controls.